Table of Contents Show

-why Nehru Report rejected? why did jinnah reject nehru report? answer is simple that Nehru report was an attempt to prepare the constitution of India. it was made by the committee of all parties chaired by Motilal Nehru with his son Jawaharlal.
+why was Nehru Report rejected? why did Jinnah reject nehru report? the answer is simple the Nehru report was an attempt to prepare the constitution of India. it was made by the committee of all parties chaired by Motilal Nehru with his son Jawaharlal.
 It was presented in 1928.

 Why Nehru Report Rejected